isomerpages/govtech-corp/_for-government-agencies/ICT and Infrastructure/Data Loss Prevention.md

 <h3>Interested to find out more about Data Loss Prevention?</h3>
 <p>Have questions?
 Reach out to us directly via email at <a href="mailto:info@tech.gov.sg" rel="noopener noreferrer nofollow" target="_blank">info@tech.gov.sg</a>
 </p>
-<p>Question for GT: Do we have more screenshots, images or infographics for
-SIS to add on to the content?</p>